System Design Space

 • Filtering offensive requests

-• Inverted index vs forward index — trade-offs
+• Inverted index versus forward index and the trade-offs between them

 • Sharding strategy — document vs term